AaeAaeRon/barber-appt-app/README.md

 A client can make appointments with barbers and delete them and see their appointments on a calendar as well as on a dedicated appointments page.

 A professional can create new services that they provide and see a calendar of their appointments.

+A video demo can be found at https://youtu.be/V8a61I4zw-I

 Updates to come!